ihrz/ihrz/README.md

 # About the owner

-**Kisakay** (*formerly known as Ezermoz*) has not changed their identity, but has simply embraced who they truly are as a person.
+**Kisakay** has not changed their identity, but has simply embraced who they truly are as a person.
 She now goes by she/her pronouns.

 In the `LICENSE` files, the name `Anaïs Saraiva` is the name of the owner.